craftcms/docs/docs/3.x/users.md

 Narrows the query results to only users that have a certain user permission, either directly on the user account or through one of their user groups.

-See [Users](https://docs.craftcms.com/v3/users.html) for a full list of available user permissions defined by Craft.
+See [User Management](https://craftcms.com/docs/3.x/user-management.html) for a full list of available user permissions defined by Craft.